Review: Tartine Manufactory San Francisco

 Tartine Manufactory Location and Hours

 Tartine Manufactory is located at 595 Alabama Street in the Mission, about a 15 minute walk east from the original Tartine Bakery at 18th and Guerrero.
 With such amazing pastries courtesy of Tartine founder Elizabeth Prueitt, breakfast and brunch is a natural time to visit Tartine.
-Breakfast items, including breakfast sandwiches, omelet, french toast, and yogurt, are served 8-11am daily.
-Those who prefer more savory items will want to instead visit 11am-4pm, when pizzas and sandwiches are served.
-Either way, reserve outdoor seating at Tartine Manufactory online well in advance for Saturdays and Sundays.
+Breakfast and lunch items, including breakfast sandwiches, omelet, french toast, yogurt, and tartines (sandwiches) are served 8am-4pm daily (no reservations taken), while dinner is served Wednesday-Sunday 5:30-9pm, for which reservations are taken.

 .